Astrophysics (Index) | About |

 JHHMMSS.ss+DDMMSS.s

-(I presume the right ascension and declination are also measured from the plane of Earth equator at time J2000.0 epoch.)
+(I presume the right ascension and declination are also measured from the plane of the celestial equator at time J2000.0 epoch.)
 Thus J162702.56+432833.9 means: "At noon on January 1, 2000 GMT, the object was at 16 hours 27 minutes and 2.56 seconds right ascension and +43 degrees 28 arcminutes 33.9 arcseconds declination (according to equatorial coordinate axes of that same time)."
-Simplified formats showing less precision:
+Some of the simplified formats showing less precision:

 JHHMMSS+DDMMSS JHHMM.m+DDMM.m JHHMM+DDMM

-Sometimes an object is specified by a survey or project that discovered it along with the right ascension and declination, with or without the J, e.g., "SDSS J1517+3353" for the Sloan Digital Sky Survey.
+Often an object is specified by a designator for an survey or catalog along with the right ascension and declination, with or without the J, e.g., "SDSS J1517+3353" for the Sloan Digital Sky Survey (SDSS).